sxndmxnX/Noir-client/README.md

 # Enhancements

+Alt+A opens settings - allows you to open NOIR's settings in game. reccomend doing this in the base however.

 Bypass Team Lock - join any teams even if they show locked

 Radar Zoom - Increased radar visibility